dumindagamage/Home-Value-Analysis/README.md

 * **Data Challenges:** The biggest challenge was "outliers" a few massive mansions that skewed the average prices.
 To fix this, I switched to using the median price instead of the average (mean) because it gives a more accurate picture of a "normal" home.

 * **Generative AI Usage:** I used AI tools to help me brainstorm questions to ask the data and to generate ideas first.
-It was also used heavily for fixing bugs in the code, optimizing and formatting the code, notebooks including charts, and formatting this README documentation.
+It was also used heavily for fixing bugs in the code, optimizing and formatting the code, notebooks including charts, and optinmizing, formatting this README documentation.
 While AI tools facilitated workflow efficiency, all analytical reasoning, modeling strategies, and code execution were exclusively performed by the author, ensuring strict adherence to academic integrity.

 ## ⚖️ Ethical Considerations & Data Privacy
 Although this is a public dataset, ethical usage of data is paramount: